 Then we might stop in the Rockport/Aransas Pass area for a few days.
 It’s one of our favorite places in the Lone Star State.
 Out next stop will be my least favorite place in Texas - Mission.
 But it’s been too long since we’ve seen our dear friends Ron and Brenda Speidel, and my buddy Jim Lewis recently moved there from our old hometown in Arizona.
 Our final stop in Texas will be the Escapees Lone Star Corral in Hondo to see two other dear friends, Mike and Elaine Loscher.
 They worked endlessly to help make our Gypsy Journal rallies a success and we’re way overdue for a visit.

 Following this route will add almost 700 miles to the trip.
 But why have wheels under your house if you can’t make them roll now and then?

 Have you entered our latest Free Drawing yet?
-This week’s prize is an audiobook of Rift in the Races Book 2 in my friend John Daulton’s Galactic Mage Series.
-To enter, all you have to do is click on the Free Drawings link or the tab at the top of this page and enter your name in the comments section at the bottom of that page (not this one).
+This week’s prize is an audiobook of Crazy Days in Big Lake, the third book in my Big Lake mystery series.
+Here’s a five star review the book just received from Sue Blumenfeld, “I really tried hard to pay attention to the details so I wouldn’t be surprised in the end.
+Once again, Nick Russell had me fooled with a surprise ending.
+This series is very easy to read and even easier to get addicted to.”
+To enter, all you have to do is click on the Free Drawing link or the tab at the top of this page and enter your name in the comments section at the bottom of that page (not this one).
 Only one entry per person per drawing please, and you must enter with your real name.
 To prevent spam or multiple entries, the names of cartoon or movie characters are not allowed.
 The winner will be drawn Sunday evening.